drupol/master-thesis/src/thesis/4-conclusion.typ

 with #glspl("IDE", long: false) #eg[Visual Studio Code
   #cite(<vscode>, form: "normal")], working within a container introduces an
 additional layer of complexity.
 This can be particularly challenging to manage when dealing with aspects such as networking, storage, and security.
+Consistent with @boettiger2015, Docker primarily enhances portability and operational reproducibility, whereas true reproducible builds require stricter version pinning, scripted provisioning, and archival of image layers.

 Guix has been an interesting tool to evaluate.
 While the learning curve is steeper than Docker, the benefits are significant.
 I appreciated the strict and